Wonderful Symmetric Varieties and Schubert Polynomials: Introduction

 \section{Introduction}

 Suppose that $G$ is a connected reductive algebraic group over $\C$.
-Suppose that $B \supseteq T$ are a Borel subgroup and a maximal torus of $G$, respectively, and let $\mathfrak{t}$ denote the Lie algebra of $T$.
+Suppose that $B \supseteq T$ are a Borel subgroup and a maximal torus of $G$, respectively, $W$ is the Weyl group, and let $\mathfrak{t}$ denote the Lie algebra of $T$.
 By a classical theorem of Borel \cite{Borel-53}, the cohomology ring of $G/B$ with rational coefficients is isomorphic to the coinvariant algebra $\mathbb{Q}[\mathfrak{t}^*]/I^W$, where $I^W$ denotes the ideal generated by homogeneous $W$-invariant polynomials of positive degree.
 Any subvariety $Y$ of $G/B$ defines a cohomology class $[Y]$ in $H^*(G/B)$.
-It is then natural to ask for a polynomial in $\mathbb{Z}[\mathfrak{t}^*]$ which represents $[Y]$.
-In this paper, for certain families $\{Y_{\mu}\}$ and $\{Y_{\mu}'\}$ of subvarieties of $G/B$, we approach and answer this question in two different ways.
-Relating the two answers leads in the end to our main result, Theorem \ref{thm:sum-equals-product}, which is, roughly stated, a family of non-trivial polynomial relations among certain basis elements of $H^*(G/B)$ factoring completely into linear forms.
+It is then natural to ask for a polynomial in $\mathbb{Q}[\mathfrak{t}^*]$ which represents $[Y]$.
+In this paper, for certain families of subvarieties of certain $G/B$, we approach and answer this question in two different ways.
+Relating the two answers leads in the end to our main result, Theorem \ref{thm:sum-equals-product}, which, roughly stated, says that certain non-negative linear combinations of Schubert polynomials factor completely into linear forms.

-Our group of primary interest is $G=GL_n$, with $B$ its Borel subgroup of lower-triangular matrices, and $T$ its maximal torus of diagonal matrices.
-In this case, there is a canonical basis $x_1, \dots, x_n$ of $\mathfrak{t}^*$ that correspond to the Chern classes of the tautological quotient line bundles on the variety of complete flags $G/B$.
-Let $Z_n$ denote the center of $GL_n$, consisting of diagonal scalar matrices.
-Let $O_n$ denote the orthogonal subgroup of $GL_n$, and let $Sp_{2n}$ denote the symplectic subgroup of $GL_{2n}$.
-Denote by $GO_n$ (resp. $GSp_{2n}$) the central extension $Z_n O_n$ (resp. $Z_{2n} Sp_{2n}$).
-For any ordered sequence of positive integers $\mu=(\mu_1,\hdots,\mu_s)$ that sum to $n$, $GL_n$ has a Levi subgroup $L_{\mu} := GL_{\mu_1} \times \hdots \times GL_{\mu_s}$, as well as a parabolic subgroup $P_{\mu}=L_{\mu} \ltimes U_{\mu}$ containing $B$, where $U_{\mu}$ denotes the unipotent radical of $P_{\mu}$.
+Our group of primary interest is $\mb{G}= \mb{GL}_n$, with $\mb{B}$ its Borel subgroup of lower-triangular matrices, and $\mb{T}$ its maximal torus of diagonal matrices.
+In this case, there is a canonical basis $x_1, \dots, x_n$ of $\mathfrak{\mathbf{t}}^*$ that correspond to the Chern classes of the tautological quotient line bundles on the variety of complete flags $\mb{G}/\mb{B}$.
+Let $\mb{Z}_n$ denote the center of $\mb{GL}_n$, consisting of diagonal scalar matrices.
+Let $\mb{O}_n$ denote the orthogonal subgroup of $\mb{GL}_n$, and let $\mb{Sp}_{2n}$ denote the symplectic subgroup of $\mb{GL}_{2n}$.
+Denote by $\mb{GO}_n$ (resp. $\mb{GSp}_{2n}$) the central extension $\mb{Z}_n \mb{O}_n$ (resp. $\mb{Z}_{2n} \mb{Sp}_{2n}$).
+For any ordered sequence of positive integers $\mu=(\mu_1,\hdots,\mu_s)$ that sum to $n$, $\mb{GL}_n$ has a Levi subgroup $\mb{L}_{\mu} := \mb{GL}_{\mu_1} \times \hdots \times \mb{GL}_{\mu_s}$, as well as a parabolic subgroup $\mb{P}_{\mu}=\mb{L}_{\mu} \ltimes \mb{U}_{\mu}$ containing $\mb{B}$, where $\mb{U}_{\mu}$ denotes the unipotent radical of $\mb{P}_{\mu}$.

 The subgroup